andrew/ultimate-awesome/README.md

 - [awesome-science-communication](https://github.com/pglira/awesome-science-communication) - A collection of AWESOME projects, applications, tools, resources for science communication in general.
 - [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
+- [awesome-game-boy-camera-and-game-boy-printer-projects](https://github.com/raphael-boichot/awesome-game-boy-camera-and-game-boy-printer-projects) - Awesome list of all the Game Boy Camera / Game Boy Printer related projects on the internet.
 - [awesome-unity3d-study](https://github.com/raystudio9236/awesome-unity3d-study) - Unity3d 资料汇总.
 - [awesome-cvpr2022](https://github.com/rese1f/awesome-cvpr2022) - Workshop, tutorial, oral, and poster with notes in cvpr2022.
 - [awesome-chatgpt-summary](https://github.com/richzw/awesome-chatgpt-summary) - Collection of awesome tools, demos, docs for ChatGPT, GPT-3 and GPT-4.